xrettle/WFGY/Avatar/research/README.md

 This page is the main hub for the WFGY 5.0 Avatar research layer.

 Primary mission:
-1. Present the research layer as the lawful home for deeper structural questions.
+1. Present the Research layer as the lawful home for deeper structural questions.
 2. Help readers move from product curiosity into architecture, runtime, route, governance, audit, and reduction law.
 3. Keep research pages connected as one system instead of a scattered list of theory notes.
 4. Prevent research reading from being confused with startup docs or pressure eval.